What's going on at The Phipps?

 Your child and guests will work with clay to create bowls, cups, and small sculptures.
 Children ages 7 and older will have a chance on the pottery wheel, too.
 The pottery will be ready to pick up within two weeks after the party.

 The party fee is $218 for up to 9 participants, $24 for each additional participant.
 The fee includes all materials and clean-up, one to two hours of working the Ceramics Studio, one hour for snacks and gift opening, plus a behind-the-scenes tour of The Phipps (theater production schedule permitting).

 To schedule a Ceramics Studio birthday party, contact Anastasia Shartin, 715-386-2305, ext.
 103 or firstname.lastname@example.org.

-The Western Wisconsin Photography Club meets the first Wednesday of every month, except December.
-The club often has special meetings at other times during the month to accommodate speaker schedules and hands-on photo opportunities.
-Photographers of all levels of ability and experience are invited to these meetings.
+The Western Wisconsin Photography Club meets the first Wednesday of every month at 6:30 p.m.
+The club also schedules mid-month meetings to accommodate speaker's schedules and for hands-on learning opportunities.
+Photographers of all ages and abilities are welcome.
 For more details about upcoming programs and events visit www.wiphotoclub.com.